 As the sun begins to set on the Charlestown Navy Yard, join Boston Swing Central and The Easy Winners to swing the night away!

 Sunday, 1:00 and 2:30 pm - Music & Dance Tent

 Enjoy the swinging tunes of The Mood Swings Orchestra, an all female big band.
 Since 2003 the Mood Swings have been delighting audiences with their repertoire of swing music from the 1930s and beyond.

 Saturday, 12 and 1:30 pm - Music & Dance Tent

-Accidental Charm is a women's vocal quartet singing contemporary 4-part a capella harmony in the barbershop style!
+Accidental Charm is a women's vocal quartet singing contemporary 4-part a cappella harmony in the barbershop style!

-Sharing the magic of 4-part a capella harmony since 2007.
+Sharing the magic of 4-part a cappella harmony since 2007.

 Hands on History Tent

 Saturday & Sunday - 1 pm - 5 pm

 Do you think you would have made a good Navy Yard employee in World War II?
 Try your hand making a worker badge, twisting rope, riveting, and more!
 Explore activities and games for little hands and the young at heart!